YoYoFuMedia Online Marketing Company Icon

 To view your asset details, just go to your asset groups, and on the summary view, click on the “view details” below.

 This report is available to a specific asset group.
-You only get this performance insight that gives you low, best, good, etc. which is really vague.
-But it allows you to see how your assets are doing.
+The performance labels (Low, Good, Best) are still vague, but they’re now paired with the expanded asset metrics mentioned above (impressions, clicks, cost), so you can cross-reference label against actual numbers.
 Change the assets that are performing low, and test out other assets by checking their performance here.

 Want to get better results from Performance Max campaign?